JoshSilveous/guitar-fretboard-visualizer/README.md

 I wanted a faster way to access different guitar scales, modes, and chords without having to look them up every time.
 So I made this.
 This project catapulted me into an interest in Web Development and JavaScript.
 It has been abandoned because a similar feature will be implemented into MusiqTools.

+There is a lot of redundant and unneccessary code here- so don't judge me :)